YipAnthony/TranscriptScribe/README.md

 ## Overview

 ### Architecture
-1. **Backend**: Ports/Adapter Architecture with Python, Gemini Flash, CrewAI, CTG API
+1. **Backend**: Ports/Adapter Architecture with Python, Gemini Flash, CTG API
 2. **Frontend**: To be implemented (will use ShadCN + Supabase for quick setup)

 ## Project Structure